AdaRut/TimeTracker/readme.md

  CONFIGURATION
 ------------

+To create migration from existing code: add-migration [nameOfMigration]
-To Create Database write in NugetPackageConsole: add-migration [nameOfMigration] update-database
+To Create Database from migration, write in NugetPackageConsole: update-database